mariojaspers/QuicksightAthena01/README.md

 # Quicksight and Athena Workshop - AWS & Slalom
 Amazon QuickSight and Amazon Athena workshop.
-Workshop will focus on ingesting data into Athena, combining it with other data sources, and visualizaing it in QuickSight.
+Workshop will focus on ingesting data into Athena, combining it with other data sources, and visualizing it in QuickSight.

-Hands on workshop is broken up into 5 different sections to get you familar with the Quicksight and Athena products:</br>
+Hands on workshop is broken up into 5 different sections to get you familiar with the Quicksight and Athena products:</br>
 - [10 min  - Sign Up for AWS](#sign-up-for-aws)</br>
 - [10 min - Architecture and Permissions](#architecture-and-permissions)</br>
 - [10 min - Query a file on S3](#query-a-file-on-s3)</br>